Dynamical Evolution of Quasi-Hierarchical Triples: Introduction

 The aim of this paper is to introduce a simple model for the evolution of such a triple, that tracks the inner binary's orbital elements over time.
 This model will allow us to gauge the time-scale for the evolution of the inner binary's eccentricity (\emph{inter alia}), and hence how fast it reaches values where other effects, such as stellar tidal interactions, stellar collisions, or gravitational-wave emission, become important.
-We will use this model to calculate the probability that a compact-object inner binary in a quasi-hierarchical triple will coalesce due to gravitational-wave (GW) emission, and to gauge the time it would take it to do so.